piroor/close-expired-issues-based-on-label/README.md

-# Close issues based on a label
+# Close expired issues based on a label
-This is an Action that closes issues based on the provided label.
+This is an Action that closes expired issues based on the provided label.

 ## Usage